Makalu Expedition

 • Lunch and dinner in Kathmandu and also in case of early return than the scheduled itinerary.

-• Extra baggage check-in during the flight (Kathmandu-Lukla-Kathmandu) if more than 15 KG, extra, can pay directly to the airline.
+• Extra baggage check-in during the flight (Kathmandu-Lukla-Kathmandu) if more than 15 KG, extra, can be paid directly to the airline.

 • Any kind of meal During Your Stay in Kathmandu (Except Farewell Dinner).